dr-prodigy/hompi/README.rst

 for Raspberry Pi to provide a complete and reliable home automation system to control heating, gates, ambient lights, etc. (more to come!).

+The system is designed to be boxed and headless, interfacing all needed peripherals (thermometre, relays, LED strips, ...) directly.
+All information (temperature, time, heating program, weather, aphorisms..) are accessible through an LCD display (Hitachi 16x2 or 20x4 both supported).

 It is suitable for any RPi version and has a very low CPU consumption (avg 5-10% on a Pi1/2), so your Pi can still do lots of things :)

-Everything is implemented in code and local libs (ie: no cloud services needed to work) and access to peripherals is made via native Pi's GPIO or LAN/WiFi (= simple, fast, reliable).
+Everything is implemented in code and local libs (ie: no cloud services required to work) and access to peripherals is made via native Pi's GPIO or LAN/WiFi (= simple, fast, reliable).

 All functions are exposed and controlled through a secured open web API developed with Flask (can be accessed on local subnet and/or internet through